szaimen/Nextcloud-NAS-Guide/README.md

 1. Minimal hardware requirements
 1. Hardware recommendations
 1. Preparations
+1. How long the initial setup will take

 ## Are there any considerations you should know of?
 Please read carefully through this list of considerations you should know of!